VORONIN-Roman-1/Technical-test/README.md

 ```

-Alternatively, you can run the app without packaging it using -
+Alternatively, you can run the app without packaging

 ```bash
 mvn spring-boot:run